BrianNguyen29/SafeGGUF/SECURITY.md

 The `--source-ref`/`--source-digest` values above are those of the latest tagged release (v0.3.6); substitute the tag and commit of the release being verified.

 `safegguf --version` reports the embedded version, source commit, Zig version, build mode, target, and pinned ggml target/commit.
+Source builds report the embedded default version, which CI checks against the latest tagged release; release artifacts report the version of the tag they were built from.

 ### Regression Fixture Provenance